Schweinepriester/web-logos/README.md

   - Like TS, per size?
   - Maybe like DevTools in one SVG using media queries
 - Dark mode for sure!
+- Maybe optionally (tiny) version numbers somewhere, like L5 (for CSS level 5) or the year for JS?

 ## Inspiration